grandrea/AlphaCrop/README.md

 or mystructure.cif.
 If needed, explicitly specify file format with the --file_format flag

-Confidence defined by Deepmind, each input into muliple files made up of:
+Confidence defined by Deepmind, each input into multiple files made up of:
 - only very high confidence regions (plDDT > 90)
 - only confident regions and above (plDDT > 70)
 - only low concfidence regions and above, discarding very low confidence (plDDT > 50)